Coopydood/OpenCore-Z490E-CometLake/README.md

 <img align="left" src="https://github.com/Coopydood/ultimate-macOS-KVM/assets/39441479/8f69f9b9-cf23-4e8b-adf3-95862a23e2ba" height=360 width=2 />
 <h3>macOS Sonoma<br><sub>14.4.1</sub></h3>

 This is the version of macOS that this OpenCore configuration currently targets.
-Other versions of macOS that are compatible with are listed below.<br>
+Other versions of macOS that are compatible with it are listed below.<br>

 #### Supported